atelier-ritz/CoilSystemPython/readme.md

 The parameters (x, y, and orientation, if applicable) are updated at 60 Hz (defined in setupTimer() in callbacks.py).

-These values can be accessed in the subthread.py by using self.vision.gripper.x, self.vision.gripper.y, and self.vision.gripper.orientation.
+These values can be accessed in the subthread.py by using self.vision.<nameOfYourAgent>.x, self.vision.<nameOfYourAgent>.y, and self.vision.<nameOfYourAgent>.orientation.

 ## New Features